-Staff Attorney Department -- Staff attorneys provide integral support to the judiciary by researching complex legal questions on and approval.
+Staff Attorney Department -- Staff attorneys provide integral researching support to the judiciary by researching complex legal questions on pre-trial, trial and post-trial issues which arise in all divisions of the court.
+They also assist the judges WIN with a variety of other matters, such as appeals, writs, post-conviction motions, and capital cases.
+They prepare written memoranda in some cases and in others report directly to the judges, either in person or via e-mail.
+They regularly draft proposed orders and appellate opinions for the judges' review and approval.
 The staff attorney program greatly increases the efficiency of court operations by providing the judges more time to devote to hearings and trials and by ensuring that difficult questions of law are thoroughly researched.
-In 2010, the staff attorneys researched and prepared memoranda/proposed orders in 250 appellate cases, 850 post conviction matters and countless other cases in all areas of the law.
+In 2011, the staff attorneys researched and prepared memoranda/proposed orders in 250 appellate cases, 850 post-conviction matters, and countless other cases in all areas of the law.

-Technology Services -- The Department of Technology Services provides comprehensive computer support for the court's 62 judges, 62 judicial assistants and 207 employees housed in seven court facilities that are located throughout the Ninth Judicial Circuit.
+Technology Services -- The Department of Technology Services provides comprehensive computer support for the court's 65 judges, 65 judicial assistants, and 197 employees, who are housed in 7 court facilities located throughout the Ninth Judicial Circuit.
 Services include the following:

 - Application development

-- Audio/visual design, maintenance and support
+- Audio/visual design, maintenance, and support

 - Computer maintenance and support

 - Courtroom technology

 - Database administration

 - Digital court reporting

 - Evidence presentation systems

 - Fiber installation

 - Internet maintenance and support

 - Public wireless Internet access

 - Systems administration

 - Training

 - Video conference

-- Web page development, maintenance and support
+- Web page development, maintenance, and support

-To reach Technology Services, please call 407-836-6010 for Orange County and/or 407-742-2530 for Osceola County.
+To reach Technology Services, please call 407-836-6010 for Orange County or 407-742-2530 for Osceola County.

-Teen Court -- Teen Court is a diversionary program for firsttime juvenile offenders where participants are tried and sentenced by their peers.
+Teen Court -- Teen Court is a diversionary program for firsttime juvenile offenders who are tried and sentenced by their peers.
 Teen Court's purpose is to divert less serious cases away from the more formal juvenile court.
 Teen Court is based on the premise that youthful offenders will more readily accept responsibility for their actions when judged and sentenced by teens their own age.
-Teenage volunteers, acting as prosecutors, defense attorneys, deputies, clerks and jurors, run the program.
+Teenage volunteers, acting as prosecutors, defense attorneys, deputies, clerks, and jurors run the program.
 The judge is the only adult participant in the proceedings.
 To be eligible for Teen Court, participants must admit guilt to their non-violent misdemeanor or felony charges.
-The jury determines an appropriate sentence, which may include community service, a jail tour, drug testing, a curfew, service on a Teen Court jury, restitution, a report or verbal or written apologies to victims or parents.
-A defendant charged with retail theft must also complete the YES program, a shoplifting home study kit and shoplifting class.
+The jury determines an appropriate sentence, which may include community service, a jail tour, drug testing, abiding by a curfew, serving on a Teen Court jury, making restitution, writing a report, or verbal or written apologies to victims or parents.
+All Osceola County defendants are required to attend a life skills class taught by the Osceola County Health Department and all defendants are required to submit to random drug tests.
 If the sentence is completed, the original charge is dismissed; if not, the case is turned over to Juvenile Court.
 Judges and attorneys volunteer time to preside over the hearings.
-Both Orange and Osceola counties offer a free, 40-hour reading improvement course for youth called Sanctioned to Read.
-We make referrals to impulse control and anger management classes, as well as driving classes offered by the National Safety Council.
-The Orange County program handled 1,395 criminal cases in 2008-2009 and has 265 teen volunteers.
-The Osceola County Program handled 519 criminal cases in 2009-2010, and its adult/teen volunteers donated a total of 5,094 hours of community service.
+The Orange County program handled 1,093 criminal cases in 2010-2011 and has 498 teen volunteers.
+The Osceola County program handled 458 criminal cases in 2011, and its adult/teen volunteers donated a total of 6,095 hours of community service.
 Volunteers in Orange County Teen Court earn one-half a high school credit for working 75 hours in a school year and qualify for the Thomas S. Kirk Teen Court Scholarship.
-Volunteers in Osceola County qualify for scholarships provided by the Education Foundation.
-For Orange County, call 407-836-9517 or send an e-mail to ctaddm1@ocnjcc.org.
+For Orange County, call 407-836-9517 or send an e-mail to teenc@ocnjcc.org.
 In Osceola County, call 407-742-2465 or send an email to ctadam1@ocnjcc.org.